What is involved in hearing tests?

 If you have answered yes to any of the above, it might be time for a hearing test.

-At Medimart, our aim is to go above and beyond when you come in to see us for a hearing test.
+At Medimart, our aim is to go above and beyond when you come in to see us to get your hearing tested.

-Your hearing will be tested by a professional in the field of assessing, diagnosing and treating hearing loss and we’ll help to not only identify the causes of your hearing loss, but also to provide a remedy.
+Your hearing will be screened by a professional in the field of assessing, diagnosing and treating hearing loss and we’ll help to not only identify the causes of your hearing loss, but also to provide a remedy, perhaps by way of a hearing aid.

-One of the best things about getting an Adelaide hearing test is that Medimart has minimal waiting times.
+One of the best things about getting an Adelaide hearing test is that Medimart has minimal waiting times for our hearing screenings.
 We’re adequately staffed with experts and strive to have plenty of appointment availability for our new patients – we want to help you fast!